micmejia/bible-dump/NKJV/1 Samuel/1 Sam 4.md

 Woe to us!
 Who will deliver us from the hand of these mighty gods?
 These _are_ the gods who struck the Egyptians with all the plagues in the wilderness.

 ###### 9
-Be strong and conduct yourselves like men, you Philistines, that you do not become servants of the Hebrews, as they have been to you. [^c]Conduct yourselves like men, and fight!"
+Be strong and conduct yourselves like men, you Philistines, that you do not become servants of the Hebrews, as they have been to you.
+Conduct yourselves like men, and fight!"

 ###### 10
-So the Philistines fought, and Israel was [^d]defeated, and every man fled to his tent.
+So the Philistines fought, and Israel was defeated, and every man fled to his tent.
 There was a very great slaughter, and there fell of Israel thirty thousand foot soldiers.

 ###### 11
 Also the ark of God was captured; and the two sons of Eli, Hophni and Phinehas, died. ## Death of Eli